coq/coq/doc/sphinx/language/gallina-extensions.rst

 Primitive Record Types
 ++++++++++++++++++++++

-When the :opt:`Primitive Projections` option is on, definitions of record types change meaning.
+When the :flag:`Primitive Projections` option is on, definitions of record types change meaning.
 When a type is declared with primitive projections, its :g:`match` construct is disabled (see :ref:`primitive_projections` though).
 To eliminate the (co-)inductive type, one must use its defined primitive projections.